ccjmne/bdo-gathering-secrets/README.txt

 Boars ==========================================================================

+    Bordering Bari Forest, just off the road east of the natural bay, just atop the Eastern cliff.

     In Solgaji Forest, on the route West towards Shimnidae Forest, just before crossing the river, to your right.